jonashackt/crossplane-kuttl/README.md

 > __WARNING:__ uptest is a work in progress and hardly ever used by any other than Upbound staff themselves.
 See [this issue comment](https://github.com/upbound/official-providers-ci/issues/153#issuecomment-1756317685): "I think we have to be honest and document somewhere that currently uptest is not really usable without surrounding make targets and the build module :)"

-Therefore in this repository I went with native kuttl instead for the meantime.
+Therefore - and since uptest is based on kuttl - in this repository I went with native kuttl instead for the meantime.

 __TLDR;__ run: